Top Reasons to Hire a Professional Omaha Deck Builder

 Trex® vs. Wood

-A low maintenance custom deck made withTrex® comes loaded with benefits that make it a superior choice to wood decking.
-First off, it’s stain and fade resistant.
+A low-maintenance custom deck made withTrex® comes loaded with benefits that make it a superior choice to wood decking.
+First off, it’s stain and fade-resistant.
 It’s not going to warp, rot, crack, or split like wood.
-Mold and mildew is never a problem.
+Mold and mildew are never a problem.
 Termites are never going to make a meal out of it.
 It’s splinter-free so the kids can run freely without you worrying.
 It’s easy to clean – just use some soap and water.

 Trex® Composite Decking Lineup